A robust approach for time-bin encoded photonic quantum information protocols

-\parTitle{Noncontextuality test for hybrid entangled polarization-time single photon state} Intrasystem entanglement describes the entanglement between different degrees of freedom of a single particle~\cite{shen2022nonseparable}.
+\parTitle{Contextuality test for hybrid entangled polarization-time single photon state} The versatility of the scheme allows us to apply the measurement approach to quantum correlation tests.
+Intrasystem entanglement describes the entanglement between different degrees of freedom of a single particle~\cite{shen2022nonseparable}.
 These hybrid entangled states~\cite{simon2010nonquantum,eberly2016quantum,azzini2020single} hold promise for efficient high-dimensional quantum information schemes~\cite{forbes2019quantum}, as they can also be used to enlarge the overall Hilbert space of a single particle.
-For photons, this kind of entanglement has been experimentally demonstrated through nonclassicality tests in orbital angular momentum (OAM)-polarization states~\cite{karimi2010spin, karimi2014hardy,mclaren2015measuring, d2016entangled,milione2015using, cozzolino2019air, suprano2023orbital} and path-polarization~\cite{michler2000experiments, gadway2008bell}.
+For photons, this kind of entanglement has been experimentally demonstrated through nonclassicality tests in orbital angular momentum-polarization states~\cite{karimi2010spin, karimi2014hardy,mclaren2015measuring, d2016entangled,milione2015using, cozzolino2019air, suprano2023orbital} and path-polarization~\cite{michler2000experiments, gadway2008bell}.

-Our approach allows us to extend these kind of demonstrations, by performing a nonclassicality test that unambiguously shows the presence of intrasystem entanglement in the time-polarization degrees of freedom through the violation of a Bell-like inequality.
+The experimental setup used for qubit tomography naturally produces time-polarization entangled single-photon states before the polarization erasure.
+We perform a nonclassicality test that unambiguously shows the presence of intrasystem entanglement in the time-polarization degrees of freedom through the violation of a Bell-like inequality.
+We carry out the time-bin measurements as described previously.
+To measure the polarization state of the single photons independently of the time, we adjust the polarization erasure step, i.e., the final polarization projection of the QW1 to instead perform projective measurements with the HWP and PBS (green panel Fig.~\ref{fig:exp}).

-As described in the previous section, our experimental setup naturally produces time-polarization entangled single-photon states.
 For instance, if one prepares the photon in the $\ket{-}$ polarization, the single photon entangled state (before the polarization erasure) is: